Dr Fred Hatfield heals from bone cancer with a ketogenic diet

 - Using fats in the menu– you can cook the vegetables for your morning omelet in coconut oil, drizzle olive oil over your vegetable side dishes, and make homemade salad dressings using olive oil.
 Be sure to stay away from “trans” fats, such as shortening or margarine, as well as oils that are hydrogenated, and polyunsaturated oils such as corn, soy, canola, grape seed, sunflower and safflower because they oxidize easily and they are inflammatory to the body.
 Other high fat foods include: avocados, Brazil nuts, macadamia nuts, hazel nuts, pecans, pistachios, pine nuts, walnuts, freshly ground flax seeds, and nut butters.

-What does the diet look like:
+What does the ketogenic look like:

 Recommended supplements for Keto diet